blosavio/fastester/README.md

       <p>
         When we evaluate a <code>defbench</code> expression, Fastester binds a hashmap to the <em>name</em> in the namespace where we evaluated the expression.
         If two expressions use &nbsp;the same name in the same namespace, the later-evaluated definition will &nbsp;overwrite the earlier.
 If we&apos;d like to give the same name to two different &nbsp;benchmarks, we could isolate the definitions into two different namespaces.
-For &nbsp;our demonstration benchmarking <code>zap</code>, we&apos;ve chosen two different names, so we won&apos;t worry about overwriting.
+For &nbsp;this demonstration benchmarking <code>zap</code>, we&apos;ve chosen two different names, so we won&apos;t worry about overwriting.
       </p>
       <p>